Applied Welding Technology

 Can I work on my own projects?

-Potentially, after students finish their class competencies and projects, there may be opportunities for them to work on a personal project.
+Potentially, after students finish their class competencies and projects, there may be opportunities for them to work on a personal project, with welding instructor oversight and permission.